jirizoudun/MacDevCleanup/README.md

 ## 📜 License

-MIT License — do whatever you want, but don’t blame us if you delete your thesis.
-The script includes safeguards, but you’re still responsible for using it wisely.
+MIT License — do whatever you want, but don't blame us if you delete your thesis.
+The script includes safeguards, but you're still responsible for using it wisely.

 ---